odespesse/designPatterns/src/factoryMethod/README.md

 # Factory method pattern #
-The factory method pattern allow to create an object without knowing its implementation and just using its interface
+The factory method pattern allows to create an object without knowing its implementation and just using its interface

 ## UML ##
                                                                           +------+